Recognizing Moose Habitat

 shoulders make the moose appear humped and they have a characteristic

 "bell" of skin known as the dewlap which hands from their neck.
-Moose are sexual dimorphic, bulls weigh
+Moose are sexually dimorphic, bulls weigh

 are typically associated with boreal forests throughout Northern Asia, Northern